Contrax-co/contrax-smart-vaults/README.md

 - **Key Functions**:
   - `swap`: Swaps tokens using the specified DEX.
   - `getQuoteV3`: Retrieves a quote for a token swap on Uniswap V3 or Sushiswap V3.

+### ZapperBase.sol

+An abstract base contract that facilitates the creation of protocol-specific Zappers that handle token conversions and vault interactions.

+- **Key Functions**:
+  - `zapIn`: Converts and deposits a token into a vault
+  - `zapInETH`: Converts and deposits ETH into a vault
+  - `zapOutAndSwap`: Withdraws from a vault and converts to desired token
+  - `zapOutAndSwapEth`: Withdraws from a vault and converts to ETH
+- **Key Features**:
+  - Whitelisted vault management
+  - Dust token return handling
+  - Native ETH wrapping/unwrapping
+  - Governance controls
+  - Swap router integration

 ---